How To Build Discipline and Consistency: 7 Proven Strategies

 In other words, Discipline gets you going, while consistency keeps you going.
 In his book Atomic Habits, James Clear simplifies this by saying, "Discipline is how you kickstart a new behavior, but consistency is how you make it stick."
 Understanding this difference is crucial; discipline pushes you out of your comfort zone to try new things, while consistency helps solidify those efforts into routines.

-2. Building Trust and Reliability: When you are consistent and disciplined, others view you as reliable and trustworthy.
-In a professional context, consistently meeting deadlines and maintaining a high standard of work strengthens your reputation and opens doors to opportunities for advancement and leadership roles.
+Building Trust and Reliability: Being consistent and disciplined makes you reliable.
+Meeting deadlines and maintaining high standards strengthens your reputation and opens doors to career advancement.

 7 Science-Backed Strategies to Build Discipline and Consistency